pflanze/functional-shell/README.md

 learning/illustration.
 It is *way* slower and more obfuscated than other functional language implementations.
 It aims to be correct / precise / safe and efficient except for a big constant factor, though.
-(It isn't finished either, see Todo.)
+(But it isn't finished, see Todo.)

 This (currently) uses Bash.
 Most functions / commands are implemented as bash scripts though (as opposed to bash functions sourced as a library), thus could be reimplemented in C instead and be used by any other shell, too.
-(Alternatively, they could all be (also?) offered as bash functions in a source'able file to reduce the fork/exec overhead;
-although see 'Tail-call optimization' for a problem that would arise with a pure source'ing approach.)
+(Alternatively, they could all (in addition?) be offered as bash functions in a source'able file to reduce the fork/exec overhead; although see 'Tail-call optimization' for a problem that would arise with a pure source'ing approach.)

 ## Usage